-The Archives and Special Collections of Morgan Library serve the mission of Grace College and Seminary by collecting and preserving materials to provide a historic testimony for a contemporary faith.
-It serves as the repository of churches and agencies of the Fellowship of Grace Brethren Churches (FGBC), and also houses materials relevant to the community of Winona Lake, Indiana.
+The Archives and Special Collections of Morgan Library serve the mission of Grace College & Seminary by collecting and preserving materials to provide a historic testimony for a contemporary faith.
+It serves as the repository of churches and agencies of the Fellowship of Grace Brethren Churches (FGBC) and also houses materials relevant to the community of Winona Lake, Indiana.

 Photocopying and digital scanning is permitted if physical condition and copyright allow.
 Copy machines are located on the main floor of the library.
-Photocopies are $.10 per page, and digital scans completed by Morgan Library staff are $15 per scan.
-Mail, email, and telephone requests are handled fully as time permits.
+Photocopies are 10 cents per page, and digital scans completed by Morgan Library staff are $15 per scan.
+Mail, email and telephone requests are handled fully as time permits.

-Numerous theses, scholarly articles, and published books have been completed with extensive use of Morgan Library’s collections.
-Permission must be obtained to publish excerpts from archives and special collections materials, when applicable from the depositor of materials.
+Numerous theses, scholarly articles and published books have been completed with extensive use of Morgan Library’s collections.
+Permission must be obtained to publish excerpts from archives and special collections materials, as determined by the depositor of materials.
 Researchers are responsible for determining U.S. copyright law status of materials.

-Morgan Library is a partner of the Brethren Digital Archives, an organization which seeks to digitize periodicals of each Brethren body which traces their origin to the baptisms of Alexander Mack and his friends near Schwarzenau, Germany in 1708.
-Thirty-five publications are slated for digitization, including the Grace Brethren related publications Brethren Missionary Herald, the Grace Seminary Spire, and Grace Theological Journal.
+Morgan Library is a partner of the Brethren Digital Archives, an organization that seeks to digitize periodicals of each Brethren body that traces their origin to the baptisms of Alexander Mack and his friends near Schwarzenau, Germany in 1708.
+35 publications are slated for digitization, including Grace Brethren related publications like the Brethren Missionary Herald, the Grace Seminary Spire and Grace Theological Journal.

 The following bibliographies provide information about primary resource guides, published campaign pieces, collected sermons, biographies, dissertations and theses about William A. (Billy) Sunday and his wife, Helen (Ma) Sunday.
 Most of the resources listed are available at Morgan Library.